 This course is a continuation of FREN 1101.
 This course focuses on Learning French language and culture within the context of daily life in French-speaking regions worldwide.
-Communication skills include: speaking, listening, reading and writing.
+Students will develop communication skills in speaking, listening, reading and writing.
 Sensitivity to cultural differences is emphasized.
-(Prerequisites: FREN 1101 or instructor permission).
+(Prerequisites: None).